jeevanp03/my_furhat_backend/README.md

 - Dynamically route queries to web search or vectorstore retrieval.
 - Integrate with external APIs (Foursquare, OpenStreetMap, Overpass, IPData) for location-based or IP-based queries.
 - Generate natural language responses via Large Language Models (LLMs) such as HuggingFace Transformers or Llama Cpp.
+- Leverage GPU acceleration for improved performance on EC2 instances.

 It includes **FastAPI** endpoints for synchronous/asynchronous interaction, **LangGraph**-based state machines for multi-step conversation flows, and classification tools.